 Microsoft Exchange Backup Using BackupChain

-BackupChain ships with an advanced deduplication engine that can speed up your Microsoft Exchange Backups and reduce the storage required for backups.
+BackupChain ships with an advanced deduplication engine that can speed up your backup processes and reduce the storage space required.
 In addition, you can hold on to as many versions of your Exchange databases as you like without sacrificing performance or wasting storage space.
 The steps below require a Microsoft Exchange Server version that is VSS-compatible, such as Exchange 2007 SP1 or later, including Exchange 2010.
 The following steps back up the Exchange public folder database as well as mailbox databases.

 How to Create a Simple Microsoft Exchange Server Backup

-The steps for creating a Microsoft Exchange Server backup are simple:
+The steps for creating a task are simple:

 1. Download BackupChain